EmmanuelEngelbert/EmmanuelEngelbert/README.md

-# Hi there, Emmanuel here! 👋🏾
+# Hi there, Manny here! 👋🏾

 <p>
-🎓 Graduated @ University of Bristol

-📔 Bachelor of Science, Mathematics

 🔭 I’m a self-motivated individual intent on progressing in the field of technology